Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 FILENAME = f"./results/report_{report_date}_{random.randint(1_000_000, 9_999_999)}.csv"
 ```

+## Reports

+These have reports from pytest-html and if we use this as our location for reports then they will be store here.

 ## htmlcov folder

 Coverage report from pytest-cov can go here depending if we use `pytest --cov=htmlcov tests/`

 ## Screenshots

-Folder to save captured screenshots from Playwright tests as configured in the Playwright test `test_08_download.py`
+Folder to save captured screenshots from Playwright tests as configured in the Playwright test `test_08_download.py`.
+Location is customisable.

 ## Tests!

 All our tests are stored in the `tests` folder.

-We don't need to add `__init__.py` in this folder or subfolders but if we don't we may have a test name collision if two tests have the same name.
+We don't need to add `__init__.py` in this folder or subfolders but if we don't, we may have a test name collision if two tests have the same name.

 <br>